-National Average Annual Auto Insurance Premiums by Level of Education
+Average Annual Car Insurance Premium by Level of Education

 Unlike your education level or gender, your credit has a big impact on your insurance rate.
 Drivers with poor credit (524 or below) pay more than twice what those with excellent credit (823 or more) pay for auto insurance.
 Again, this has to do with how insurance companies view drivers with poor credit in terms of risk.
 Typically, a driver with poor credit is more likely to file a claim than a driver with excellent credit.
 Moreover, when a claim is filed by a driver with poor credit, the claim payout by the insurance company tends to be higher.
 Insurance companies cover their risk by charging those with poor credit scores higher rates.

-It’s important to consider your insurance history and how it reflects on your current insurance premium.
-Having gaps in insurance or having the bare minimum coverage can increase your rate as insurance companies see you as financially unstable and thus risky to insure.
-Having a long insurance history with high limits can help lower your insurance premium going forward.
+It’s important to consider how your previous car insurance history reflects on your car insurance quotes.
+Gaps in car insurance or maintaining the bare minimum coverage can increase your quote, as insurance companies see you as financially unstable and thus risky to insure.
+A long insurance history with high limits can help lower your insurance premium going forward.

-National Average Annual Auto Insurance Premium by Insurance History
+Average Annual Car Insurance Premium by Insurance History

 |Insurance History||Avg Annual Premium|